Hannogert/BoxConstructor/README.md

 - Middle mouse to cancel drawing
 - Clicking X on a face will move the plane to that face
 ### Extrusion
-User can extrude cubes by:
+The user can extrude cubes by:
 1. Selecting Add Primitive from the toolbar.
-2. Clicking to start drawing the base rectangle.
+2. Click to start drawing the base rectangle.
-3. Clicking again to finalize the base rectangle, which then enters extrusion mode.
+3. Clicking again to finalise the base rectangle, which enters extrusion mode.
 4. Moving the mouse to set the desired extrusion depth.
-5. Clicking once more to finalize the extrusion.
+5. Clicking once more to finalise the extrusion.

 ![Extrude_example](.github/images/extrude_cut.gif)

 Depending on the extrusion direction:
 - Extrusion along the surface normal adds geometry.
 - Extrusion in the opposite direction removes geometry.

 ## Plane movement
 The drawing plane can be snapped to a face by pressing the X key while the mouse is over the face.

 ![Plane_movement](.github/images/plane_movement.gif)

-You can reset the plane's transform by selecting Reset Grid on the toolbar or by pressing Z.
+You can reset the plane's transform by selecting Reset Grid on the toolbar or pressing Z.

 ## Edge movement
+![Edge_movement](.github/images/edge_movement.gif)

 Edges can be moved by using the Select Edge tool
-![Edge_movement](.github/images/edge_movement.gif)